A demand letter to an insurance company is often the first step toward initiating or litigating a case after an accident or personal injury in Nevada.

 The demand letter is usually the first impression an insurer will get about your case after a Nevada accident or injury.
 A well-written demand letter gets the adjuster’s attention and tells the insurer you are serious about pursuing your right to compensation.

 Taking the time to write a strong demand letter is a good investment.
-It is your best chance of getting compensation in a Nevada injury case without having to go to trial.
-And if you do end up going to trial, a well-written demand letter will protect you against statements that you later have to explain away.
+It is your best chance of getting compensation in a Nevada injury case without having to go to trial and spend money on attorney’s fees.
+And if you do end up going to trial, a well-written demand letter will protect you against statements that you later have to explain away.1

 Settlement negotiations with the insurance adjuster will revolve around the information set forth in the demand letter.